 A food thermometer is especially helpful for knowing when the food is safe to eat.
 Remember that ground beef and poultry should be cooked through to 165 degrees Fahrenheit.
-The last thing you want when you’re away on a camping trip is to end up with food poisoning!
+No one wants to end up on a camping trip with food poisoning!

 Bring alternative options

 It’s always sound advice to plan for the worst and hope for the best.

 What if the cooler breaks and the food spoils?
 Or the bag holding the raw meat breaks and contaminates the rest of the food?